zaccolley/hogwash/README.md

 random bits and bobs

-### colourthing
+### flod

-working title, it's going to be a fun game yo

-canvas version of this: http://www.flashbynight.com/drench/
+I wanted to make an improved version [of a flash game I played](http://www.flashbynight.com/drench/).
+This was also an experiment with using canvas. canvas version of this:

 ### [greentunic](http://www.zaccolley.com/stuff/foraaron "Birthday present")